Find Grad Schools

 18 Yearly Graduations

-New Jersey Institute of Technology comes in at #15 on our list of the most popular colleges offering doctor's degrees in CIS.
+New Jersey Institute of Technology comes in at #15 on our list of the most popular colleges offering doctor's degrees in cis.
 Each year, around 11,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $14,790 per year, while in-state graduate students, on average, pay $21,342 per year.
-The CIS program at New Jersey Institute of Technology awarded 18 doctor's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $15,198 per year, while in-state graduate students, on average, pay $21,932 per year.
+During the most recent year for which we have data, 18 people received their doctor's degree in cis from NJIT.
+About 36% of this group were women, and 21% were students from an underrepresented racial-ethnic group.

 #15